IvanZabelin/IvanZabelin/README.md

 # 👋Yo!

-I’m Ivan, your go-to Python badass—crafting killer web apps, chatbots, and slick automations.
+I’m Ivan, your go-to Python badass-crafting killer web apps, chatbots, and slick automations.
 Think data’s scary?
 I’ll tame it.
 ML?
 Bring it on.

 ## *Welcome to my repository!*